dapr/docs/howto/use-w3c-tracecontext/README.md

 As mentioned earlier in the [section](#Using-Trace-Context-in-Dapr), you can create the trace context and pass it through when calling Dapr or Dapr can generate trace context passed it back to you.

 If you choose to pass the trace context explictly, then Dapr will use the passed trace context and propagate all across the HTTP/gRPC call.

-We are using the same [grpc app](../create-grpc-app), however listing out the complete code for putting it all together.
+Though the same [grpc app](../create-grpc-app) is used for the example, but still listing out the complete code for putting it all together.

 The following steps will only show you how to create a Dapr client and call the Save State operation when user is passing the trace context:
 Rest code snippet and details , refer the same [grpc app](../create-grpc-app).